stenbergd/imageanalysis_fman20_demo/README.md

 FMAN20 is an image analysis course at LTH, Lund University.
 The course web site is here: http://www.ctr.maths.lu.se/course/newimagean/

-For educational purposes, a number of illustrative demo scripts were developed to run in MATLAB.
+As an LTH alumnus I decided to audit the course for educational purposes (and because it's fun!) using the open material from the course web site.

-As an LTH alumnus I decided to audit the course for educational purposes (and because it's fun!).
+For educational purposes, a number of illustrative demo scripts were provided to run in MATLAB.
 However, MATLAB is not freely available to everyone outside academia.

 To this end, I ported several of the demo scripts to Python 3 using NumPy and SciPy functions as stand-in replacements for MATLAB equivalents.